IRobL/mrbc_team/QUALIFICATIONS.md

 ### Point System Approach

-We can have a series of challenges.
-You gain points from completing theses challenges.
-For example, one challenge can be kill my timberwofl.
-That could be worth 1 point.

-You will need 3 points to play.
-There are 5 challenges.
-We need each class type to have it's own set of challenges.
+To qualify for scheduled seats at MRBC drops, you will be expected to complete a series of challenges.
+Each challenge you complete gains you one or more points.
+Challenges may be applicable only to the class to which you are applying.
+Please expect the most qualified pilots will be fielded for each match, and that skill per class will also be taken into account for the drop; a great heavy pilot with full qualifications will not be prefered as a light pilot over a more skilled pilot with fewer overall qualifications.

 Minimum Points Required: 4 Points
 Number of challenges:  7 Points

-Challenges may be applicable only to the class to which you are applying.

 #### Challenges